 Belly at 30 Weeks of Pregnancy

-Your belly is the size of a watermelon now.
+Your belly is the size of watermelon now.
 You may find it difficult to bend and pick up things or even tie shoelaces.
 You might feel as though you are unable to walk straight and steady, which is normal.
 Your breathlessness will ease off when your baby moves into the pelvis region preparing for birth.
 The kicks and jabs are more prominent now as the baby has occupied the uterus fully.
-You might experience false contractions – Braxton Hicks contractions.
-So, speak to your gynaecologist and understand the difference between false contraction and real labor contractions.
+You might experience false contractions, also called Braxton Hicks contractions.
+Therefore, you must speak to your gynaecologist and understand the difference between false contraction and real labour contractions.

 Your baby’s bone marrow has started producing red blood cells on its own, so your little one can survive on her own after birth.
 The Lanugo (the soft hair covering the baby’s body) is beginning to disappear as the body fat and brain are now regulating the baby’s body temperature.

-30th week pregnancy food includes a lot of iron-rich items such as:
+The diet in the 30th week of pregnancy includes a lot of iron-rich items such as:

 - Lean meat and fish